grapa-dev/grapa/README.md

 #### suspended

-Take caution on accessing shared resources from within a map or reduce or $thread or $net operation...esure thread safe by using lock/unlock (any variable can be used for lock/unlock).

 ## Custom Class Types
 Create custome types using the class routine.
 The underlying structure is a $LIST where variables are stored, and the class can inherit other classes, including system types/classes (each system type is initiated as a class instance).